jfallows/nuklei/specification/tcp/SPEC.md

 ### BEGIN event (0x00000001)
 Indicates the beginning of a new stream.

-If the stream identifier is odd, then the handler reference is required as it is initiating a bidirectional connection.
+If the stream identifier is odd, then the nukleus reference is required as it is initiating a bidirectional connection.
 If the stream identifier is even and non-zero, then the correlating stream identifier of the initiating stream is required instead as this stream represents the opposite direction of an already initiated bidirectional connection.

 ```
 BEGIN
 [long] stream id
-[long] handler reference | correlating stream id
+[long] nukleus reference | correlating stream id
 [union] local address
   [uint8] kind - IPv4 (0x01), IPv6 (0x02)
   [bytes[4]] IPv4 address